Amazon Echo vs Google Home: which understands you best? – Which? News

-The Google Home and Amazon Echo are a pair of chatty Cathys that can respond to a whole host of commands but, if you’re going to buy a smart hub you can talk to, you want one that’s a good listener.
+The Google Home and Amazon Echo are a pair of chatty Cathys that can respond to a whole host of commands.
+But if you’re going to buy a smart hub you can talk to, you want one that’s a good listener.

 Commands you can give range from mundane queries, such as asking for a news update or what the weather’s going to be like, to more adventurous ones, like booking a taxi or reserving a table at a restaurant.

-If you’re going to put the fate of your evening out in the hands of a smart hub, you want to be sure it’s understanding you right.
-Or else the taxi taking you to your 7.30 booking at the local bistro could end up sending you to Burger King instead.
+If you’re going to put the fate of your evening out in the hands of a smart hub, you want to be sure it’s understanding you properly.
+Or else the taxi taking you to your 7.30 booking at the local bistro could end up dropping you off at Burger King instead.

-The wide range of accents in the British Isles add another challenge for these hubs to overcome.
+The wide range of accents in the British Isles adds another challenge for these hubs to overcome.
 Are the hubs a dab hand at understanding the Queen’s English, but struggle with Scottish?
 We threw a range of accents at them to see how well they coped.
 You can see the results in our video below.

 Find out if the Google Home and Amazon Echo feature in our list of the top smart hubs for 2017.